HyeonwooNoh/DecoupledNet/README.md

 ### Introduction

 DecoupledNet is semantic segmentation system which using heterogeneous annotations.
-Using pre-trained classification network, DecoupledNet obtains excellent results even with very small amount of segmentation annotations.
+From pre-trained classification network, DecoupledNet fine-tune the segmentation network with very small amount of segmentation annotations and obtains excellent results on semantic segmentation task.

 Detailed description of the system will be provided by our technical report [arXiv tech report] http://arxiv.org/abs/1506.04924